vac59756/assignment/README.md

         run > pip3 install -r requirements.txt > in the parent directory
         run > browserstack-sdk python3 ./tests/automateScript.py
-    Script githubCI.py gets triggered when there is a push performed on the repo
+    Script githubCI.py gets triggered when there is a push performed on the repo Get the build result on Github under Actions